The History Of Lighting The Christmas Tree

 The 1960s and 1970s saw aluminum coloured, particularly silver, trees.
 There were foil garlands and plastic ornaments.
 Miniature fairy lights were popular.
 Exterior home illumination décor increased.

 In the 1980s and 1990s, artificial trees became more natural looking, but there was also a return to environmentally friendly real trees.
 Themed decorated trees were popular as were novelty lights (e.g. bubble lights, candle flames).
+As more and more lights have been used outdoors as well as indoors, displays have become more elaborate.

 The most recent innovation in Christmas tree lighting is the move from incandescent bulbs to LED lights.
 LED lights operate approximately 90% more efficiently than incandescent lights.
 This is illustrated by one of the museum displays where a meter moves to show how much electricity is used when a string of lights is plugged in.
 The meter was very active when the incandescent string was plugged in.
 I had to look closely to see it move at all when the LED string was plugged in.

-Check the Manitoba Electrical Museum website for their hours.
-The All That Glows exhibit is a seasonal exhibit, but the museum’s regular exhibits are also very interesting.
-They really showcase how electricity has changed our lives in a short period of time and what a feat it was to bring that electricity into our homes.
+All the regular museum exhibits are still on display, but decked out for the season.
+Those exhibits are very interesting and showcase how electricity has changed our lives in a short period of time and what a feat it was to bring that electricity into our homes.
+Read more in my post Manitoba Electrical Museum and Manitoba’s Electrical History.

 Never miss a story.
 Sign up for Destinations Detours and Dreams free monthly e-newsletter and receive behind-the-scenes information and sneak peeks ahead.